systematically-design/tokenScript-Documentation/src/docs/01-getting-started/03-quick-start-dsl.md

 Once you've defined your tokens, you can:

 1. **Use in Systematically** - Open Systematically and paste your DSL code
-2. **Export them** - Use the API to export to W3C Design Tokens format
-3. **Use in code** - Import tokens into your CSS, JavaScript, or design tools
+2. **Use in code** - Copy token values into your CSS, JavaScript, or design tools
-4. **Share with team** - Version control your token files and collaborate

-See the [API Reference](../05-integration/01-api-reference.md) for details on exporting tokens.

 ## Next Steps